batiste/django-page-cms/doc/display-content.rst

     {% get_content 10 "title" as content %}

-All the other tags where you could expect a identifiant. you could the page object, the slug, or the id of the page.
+In any of the content retrieval you can use either the page object, the slug, or the id of the page.

 show_content
 -----------